Application and Interview Process

 - A written statement of career goals and personal philosophy regarding the helping professions.
 A detailed prompt is included with the application.

-Once the application has been reviewed by the department, approved candidates will recieve an invitation to interview day to interview with department faculty and for graduate assistantships.
+Once the application has been reviewed by the department, approved candidates will receive an invitation to interview day to interview with department faculty.

 INFORMATION ON INTERVIEWING

 Applicants are advised that departmental interviews for the following fall semester will be scheduled in either February or May by the department.
 The department review will determine which candidates will be invited to schedule a faculty interview, and will contact those candidates to schedule that interview.
 Candidates are advised to wait for the department invitation before contacting the department.
 Applicants not offered an interview will be notified by the Office of Graduate Admissions at the appropriate time.
 Detailed information regarding interview day will be sent to candidates.

 International student applicants are required to use the international student application form and are required to submit all other credentials and schedule the required interview.